remlapmot/remlapmot.github.io/content/post/2025-06-09-riscv-r/index.en.md

   -drive file=ubuntu-24.10-preinstalled-server-riscv64.img,format=raw,if=virtio
 ```

 Firstly one needs to obtain the Ubuntu img.
-Following [this incredible guide by Canonical](https://canonical-ubuntu-boards.readthedocs-hosted.com/en/latest/how-to/qemu-riscv/) we can choose one of the three versions of Ubuntu listed (Noble, Oracular, Plucky).
+Following [this incredible guide by Canonical](https://canonical-ubuntu-boards.readthedocs-hosted.com/en/latest/how-to/qemu-riscv/) we can choose one of the three versions of Ubuntu listed (Noble, Oracular, and Plucky).

 The image downloads as an _.img.xz_ archive, which you can extract by installing `xz`